 The fastest way to plan is to measure distance in nautical miles along the actual channel and apply a simple formula.

 Practical note: many Biscayne Bay hops from Sunset Islands are short.
-Depending on your boat and posted speed zones, a 10 to 20 minute cruise can reach popular sandbars or nearby marinas.
+Depending on your boat, speed underway and restricted zones, a 20 to 30 minute cruise can reach popular sandbars or nearby marinas.
 Inlet runs usually take longer because you follow marked channels and may time your transit with the tide.

 Inlet timing and conditions